LinkedIn is a powerful tool for job search. Being mindful of LinkedIn SEO makes LinkedIn an even more powerful tool.

-It may be the best place online to reconnect with your neglected network, expand your network to include new people (including recruiters), and demonstrate your subject matter expertise and thought leadership.
+LinkedIn may be the best place online to reconnect with your neglected network, expand your network to include new people (including executive recruiters), and demonstrate your subject matter expertise and thought leadership.

-I don’t recommend this, but even if you passively sit back and don’t take advantage of the many networking activities and features LinkedIn offers, a fully fleshed out, keyword-rich LinkedIn profile will help you land a great-fit gig.
+Even if you passively sit back and don’t take advantage of the many networking activities and features LinkedIn offers, a fully fleshed out, keyword-rich, SEO-friendly LinkedIn profile will help you land a great-fit gig.

-What is SEO and Why Are Keywords So Important?
+What is LinkedIn SEO and Why Are Keywords So Important?

 Executive recruiters and hiring decision makers at the companies where you want to work search LinkedIn for viable candidates using relevant keywords.